ministryofjustice/money-to-prisoners-cashbook/README.md

 ## Running locally

+It's recommended that you use a python virtual environment to isolate each application.
+Please call this `venv` and make sure it's in the root folder of this application so that `mtp_common.test_utils.code_style.CodeStyleTestCase` and the build tasks can find it.

 In order to run the application locally, it is necessary to have the API running.
 Please refer to the [money-to-prisoners-api](https://github.com/ministryofjustice/money-to-prisoners-api/) repository.